House of Dark Shadows

-House of Dark Shadows is a 1970 American feature-length horror film produced and directed by Dan Curtis, based on his Dark Shadows television series.
+House of Dark Shadows is a 1970 American gothic horror film produced and directed by Dan Curtis, based on his Dark Shadows television series.
 In this film expansion, vampire Barnabas Collins (Jonathan Frid) searches for a cure for vampirism so he can marry Maggie Evans, a woman who resembles his long-lost fiancée Josette du Pres (Kathryn Leigh Scott).
 Filming took place at Lyndhurst Estate in Tarrytown, New York, with additional footage at nearby Sleepy Hollow Cemetery.

+Curtis' feature directorial debut, the film was released by MGM on October 28, 1970, at the height of the television series' popularity, and was a commercial success.
 Curtis followed this film one year later with Night of Dark Shadows, another expansion of the Shadows franchise, dealing with the witch Angelique Collins (Lara Parker).

 Plot

 Willie Loomis, the Collins family handyman, is searching for old treasure in the family mausoleum when he accidentally frees Barnabas Collins, a 175-year-old vampire who enslaves him.
 Upon his release, he attacks Daphne Budd, the secretary to Collinwood's matriarch, Elizabeth Collins Stoddard.
 She is discovered by Jeff Clark, who takes her back to the house where Dr. Julia Hoffman attends to her.

 Later, Barnabas introduces himself to the family under the guise of a "cousin from England".
 Elizabeth and the others are intrigued by Barnabas and take an instant liking to him.
 However, Elizabeth's daughter, Carolyn Stoddard, and Professor T. Eliot Stokes, a friend of the family, are incredulous.
 Barnabas insists on moving into the Old House and hosting a ball in honour of the family.
 But on the night of the ball, Carolyn is bitten by Barnabas while she is getting ready.